 Submittals are due by

-It is anticipated that 3 finalists (individual or team) will be selected from the entry pool, based on a total point scale, as well as any WOW-factor the judging panel considers pertaining to the thrill of the adventure and the creative use of transportation modes integrated into your journey.
+3 finalists (individual or team) will be selected from the entry pool, based on a total point scale, as well as any WOW-factor the judging panel considers pertaining to the thrill of the adventure and the creative use of transportation modes integrated into your journey.
 These finalists will be notified by email of their selection by May 14, 2021.
 Each of these 3 finalists will be invited to the

 ASCE T&DI flagship conference (ICTD) to be held virtually the summer of 2021.
-A special session will be arranged at the ICTD 2020 Conference to allow each of the 3 finalists to provide a 15-minute presentation (PowerPoint and Poster or Video) and a final vote will be made for 1st, 2nd, and 3rd place.
+A special session will be arranged at the ICTD 2021 Virtual Event to allow each of the 3 finalists to provide a 15-minute presentation (PowerPoint, Poster or Video) and a final vote will be made for 1st, 2nd, and 3rd place.
 Failure to accept the conference invitation will result in an award made to the next highest scored/rated entry.

 Refer to the

 complete rules and instructions for further details and important deadlines, documents and resources.